kbuzzard/mathlib4_experiments/README.md

 we are lucky then it will inform the Lean 4 devs about how it works compared to Lean 3.

+My plan would be to basically put files in the same place as they are in mathlib 3, with the same names, but my plan certainly does *not* entail having professional code like in mathlib -- tactic or term mode proofs are fine, proofs with lots of comments are fine, several proofs of one lemma are fine, sorries are fine.
+PR's are welcome.

 ## Next goal

 logic.basic